RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 appear, for the given set of test cases, to approximate what !AWViewer is doing reasonably well.

-When there is mismatch between the number of points there are routines that support the manual insertion of additional points into the target geometry (currently just for line segments).
+When there is mismatch between the number of points there are routines that support the manual insertion of additional points into the target path (currently just for line segments).

 With additional points placed in appropriate, but not necessarily correct, positions it seems that the simple linear interpolation approximates what !AWViewer is doing internally.

 ### Equal number of points

 From the trivial cases examined this appears to work as one would expect.
-The geometry is simply linearly interpolated.
+That is, the path is linearly interpolated.

 Line segments paired with Béziers appear to be converted to Béziers with the control points at a third and two-thirds of the way along the original line.
-Moving the control points away from these offsets results in the simulated blend geometry being visually wrong.
+Moving the control points away from these offsets results in the simulated blend paths being visibly wrong.

-!AWViewer appears to make some attempt to detect self-intersecting geometry prior to blending.
+!AWViewer appears to make some attempt to detect self-intersecting paths prior to blending.
 In the test cases examined to date a self-intersecting Bézier segment is sufficient for the blending to deviate from the best case behaviour.

 ### Differing number of points

-When the geometry is not degenerate the approach appears to be to add more points to the geometry with the least number of points so that the two geometries can be linearly interpolated easily.
+When the paths are not degenerate the approach appears to be to add more points to the path with the least number of points so that the two paths can be linearly interpolated easily.

 How !AWViewer decides to do this isn't really understood.

 We can however make the following observations (assuming the target has fewer points than the source)

 1. The order of the points in the file is probably more important than the location of the points in space
-2. There's probably a process that decides which points in the source geometry map onto those _existing_ in the target geometry
+2. There's probably a process that decides which points in the source path map onto those existing in the target
-3. Once that mapping has been decided the unmapped points are used to insert points into the target geometry
+3. Once that mapping has been decided the source unmapped points are used to insert points into the target

 Evidence for point (1) comes from experiments with a square being blended with a triangle.
 The square was rotated at ten degree increments and at no time did !AWViewer choose to insert the required point on the triangle